 The building’s unique appearance was new to a campus that had previously employed a more classical architecture style.
 After some criticism, Saarinen explained that the chapel’s windowless cylinder “implied the self-contained, inward-feeling which was desirable” for a place of worship.
 He noted that its undulating interior walls promoted good acoustics as well as an “enclosed feeling.”

-The MIT Chapel is open seven days a week from 7 am to 10 pm.
-When nothing is scheduled during those times, it is open to members of the MIT Community for private meditation.
-Only religious groups approved by the Office of Religious, Spiritual, and Ethical Life may use the Chapel for religious services.
-Sororities and fraternities can hold initiation ceremonies as well.
-However, it is also available to members of the MIT community for personal events such as weddings, baptisms, bar/bat mitzvahs, and memorial services.
+The MIT Chapel is open via card access to all members of the MIT Community for quiet observances outside of regularly scheduled events.
+Groups approved by the Office of Religious, Spiritual, and Ethical Life may use the Chapel for services.
+In addition, sororities and fraternities may use the Chapel to hold initiation ceremonies.
+Members of the MIT community may make special arrangements through CAC to use the MIT Chapel for personal events such as weddings, baptisms, bar/bat mitzvahs, and memorial services.
 Experienced organists from the MIT community may use the Chapel organ with approval from CAC.
-The Chapel normally seats 114 people, but extra folding chairs can be brought in to accommodate up to 140 people.
-Since the Chapel is sacred ground to many religions, any request to use the Chapel for a non-religious activity is reviewed on a case-by-case basis by CAC with special care to preserve the sanctity of the Chapel.
+The Chapel seats 114 people, but extra folding chairs can be brought in to accommodate up to 140 people.
+Any request to use the Chapel is reviewed on a case-by-case basis by CAC with special care to preserve the solemnity of the Chapel.

 Open hours for the general public of the Chapel interior are typically Monday – Friday, 10 – 11 am and 1:30 – 2:30 pm.
 Occasionally a special event may take precedence over these hours.
 To confirm hours or availability, please contact CAC at email@example.com or by phone at (617) 253-3913.